-The lab of E DÜZEL uses multimodal imaging including FMRI, PET, MR-PET, EEG and MEG to dissect the functional anatomy and molecular regulation of memory processes in the human brain.
-The work spans from basic research in healthy individuals to the effects of neurological disorders and neurodegenerative diseases as well as the effects of aging on memory.
-We have pioneered the functional imaging of laminar activity in human memory circuits as well as the comparative use of PET and functional imaging in memory processing in humans.
-Within the DZNE our group coordinates the multicentre structural and functional imaging of large DZNE cohorts in longitudinal studies.
+E DÜZEL lab uses multimodal imaging including FMRI, PET, MR-PET, EEG and MEG to dissect the functional anatomy and molecular regulation of memory processes in the human brain.
+The work spans from basic research in healthy individuals to the effects of neurological disorders and neurodegenerative diseases, as well as the effects of aging on memory.